-Humlan (Page in Swedish) Humlan is a non-profit association with focus on organising cultural events.
+Humlan (information in Swedish) Humlan is a non-profit association with focus on organising cultural events.

-If you haven't found what you are looking for the city of Umeå (in Swedish) has it's own directory with over 600 different associations to participate in.
+If you have not found what you are looking for, the city of Umeå (in Swedish) has its own directory with over 600 different associations to participate in.

 Frequently asked questions